 Little House fandom is vast, and I know there’s lots out there already to feed people’s appetites for info and trivia.
 Merchandise has been available almost since the show started, many books have been published about it, and the Internet is rich with fan blogs and podcasts.
 But to my knowledge, no one has succeeded at recapping the entire series with commentary and analysis.
 In part this I suspect has to do with simple volume: With over 200 episodes, recapping the whole series is a lot to bite off.

 The other factor is long-form recaps sort of peaked about 15 years ago, didn’t they?I’m not sure they still have much of a place in today’s meme-and-gif culture.

 Nevertheless, I’m going to give it a try.

 A couple things.
 First, this blog isn’t for kids.
-There’ll be some swearing; more than on the show, anyway.
-I can’t imagine the content getting much worse than that, but it’s not something I’m really going to worry about either.
+There’ll be some adult language and . . . concepts.
+I can’t imagine the content getting very adult (after all, the closest this show gets to pornography is the occasional popcorn-in-bed scene), but it’s not something I’m really going to worry about either.

 Second, please be nice to each other (and to me!) in the comments.
 This show appeals to many different types of people, takes positions on big issues (as we’ll see, sometimes trying to have its cake and eat it too).
 It has a passionate fan base, as do the books it’s based on (and there isn’t always overlap between them).
 It is a product of its time and place, and more often reflects the 1970s than the 1870s (in good ways and bad).
 Generally speaking, it’s loved both by political conservatives and political liberals (though the books themselves are currently undergoing a reevaluation).
 In short, Little House the TV series provides plenty of stuff to admire, to question, to criticize, and (most fun of all) to laugh at.
 It’s a big tent, and there’s room for us all.